Inexact Bregman Proximal Gradient Method and its Inertial Variant with Absolute and Partial Relative Stopping Criteria: Concluding remarks

 \section{Concluding remarks}

-In this paper, we develop an inexact Bregman proximal gradient (iBPG) method based on a novel two-point inexact stopping condition, and establish the iteration complexity of $\mathcal{O}(1/k)$ as well as the convergence of the sequence under some proper conditions.
-To improve the convergence speed, we further develop an inertial variant of our iBPG (denoted by v-iBPG) and show that it has the iteration complexity of $\mathcal{O}(1/k^{\gamma})$, where $\gamma\geq1$ is a restricted relative smoothness exponent.
-Thus, when $\gamma>1$, the v-iBPG can improve the $\mathcal{O}(1/k)$ convergence rate of the iBPG.
-We also conduct some preliminary numerical experiments for solving a relaxation of the quadratic assignment problem to show the convergence behaviors of the iBPG and v-iBPG under different inexactness settings.
+In this paper, we develop an inexact Bregman proximal gradient method (iBPGM) based on two types of two-point inexact stopping criteria, and establish the $\mathcal{O}(1/k)$ convergence rate as well as the convergence of the sequence under some proper conditions.
+To improve the convergence speed, we further develop an inertial variant of our iBPGM (denoted by v-iBPGM) and show that it has the $\mathcal{O}(1/k^{\gamma})$ convergence rate, where $\gamma\geq1$ is a restricted relative smoothness exponent.
+Thus, when $\gamma>1$, the v-iBPGM can improve the $\mathcal{O}(1/k)$ convergence rate of the iBPGM.
+We also conduct some preliminary numerical experiments for solving the discrete quadratic regularized optimal transport problem to show the convergence behaviors of the iBPGM and v-iBPGM under different inexactness settings.

+Note that the current iterative frameworks of our iBPGM and v-iBPGM require the knowledge of the relative smooth constant $L$ to determine the proximal parameter $\lambda$ in the subproblems \eqref{subpro-iBPGM}.
+However, this may not always be achievable, or the constant $L$ can be very large, leading to poor practical performance.
+A possible solution is to incorporate an appropriate backtracking or line-search procedure (see, for example, \cite{bt2009a,hrx2018accelerated,s2017variable,y2024proximal}) into our iterative frameworks.
+However, integrating such a procedure with our inexact stopping criteria would also require additional effort.
+We will leave it as a future research topic.